Christopher Hall, Board President

 She and her husband spend as much time as possible with their children and grandchildren and have become advocates wherever they can to educate people on Down syndrome.
 In her spare time, Robin quilts, practices yoga and hikes on the many Valley trails that she has called home since moving to Arizona when she was six months old.

-Nicole Abbott, Board Treasurer
+Nicole Wheatcroft, Board Treasurer

-Cindy Marie Judy, Director of Programs
+Cindy Marie Judy, Director of Adult Learning and 1:1 Programs

 After one visit to a GiGi’s Playhouse with a friend, Cindy Marie knew she wanted to join the GiGi’s family.
 She is a passionate educator whose career has spanned nearly 40 years, encompassing every grade from preschool through college.
 Her teaching emphasis has been special education and gifted education.
 Cindy Marie finds joy in seeing the positive outcomes of her work with children and parents as they experience the broad range of programs offered such as Speech and Language, Math, Arts and Music.